How to Monitor Temperature in Cold Chain Logistics

 Variations of this temperature indicator include WarmMark Duo, with dual temperature monitoring thresholds, and WarmMark Long Run, with an extended time measurement of up to 168 hours.

-Inversely, temperature indicators such as ColdMark and FCP show visual indication if an asset has dropped below the preset temperature threshold.
+Inversely, temperature indicators such as ColdMark shows visual indication if an asset has dropped below the preset temperature threshold.
 This means it could have been susceptible to freeze-related damage.

 For a Goldilocks product — one that must be kept not-too-hot and not-too-cold, Cold Chain Complete provides a dual hot/cold indicator.